bluetox/Oblivion-messenger/README.md

-# 2EITRAM2 Messenger
+# Oblivion Messenger

-## What is 2EITRAM2?
+## What is Oblivion?

-2EITRAM2 is a decentralized messenger app.
+Oblivion is a decentralized messenger app.
 It prioritizes user anonymity and data security by leveraging cutting-edge encryption and privacy-preserving technologies.
 All connections are automatically routed through the Tor network, ensuring your communication remains private and untraceable.
 It relies on a network of community operated nodes.

 ## Key Features